-Set in its own grassy park with a eucalyptus grove, St. Peter’s is a picturesque interdenominational chapel.
+Set in its own grassy park within a eucalyptus grove, St. Peter’s is a picturesque interdenominational chapel.

-Rich wood paneling complements the creamy plaster walls, and open beams accentuate the vaulted ceiling.
-The chapel also displays a collection of memorial plaques, dating back as far as the War of 1812.
+Rich wood paneling complements the creamy plaster walls, and open redwood beams accentuate the vaulted ceiling.
+The chapel also displays a collection of memorial tablets, dating back as far as the War of 1812.
 Some are set into the ceiling and others hang on the walls, making intriguing reading.

-The organ installed in 1901 was replaced in 1929, and in 1966 this one was updated with the addition of some new pipes and minor changes.
+The organ, originally installed in 1901, was replaced in 1929, and updated in 1966 with the addition of a new console and pipes.

 The lovely setting is perfect for formal photos and its only a short trip back down Walnut Avenue to Officers Row for a festive reception.

-The Chapel is available for Weddings, Memorials, Funerals, Baptisms and Special Events.
-There is donation of $700 required for Weddings, which includes a prior-day rehearsal.
-Shorter events are available only Monday through Friday.
-For further details, contact Dave Smith at 707/649-8024.
+The Chapel is available for weddings, memorials, funerals, baptisms and other events.
+There is donation of $700 required for Weddings, which includes a one hour prior-day rehearsal.
+Shorter events can be accommodated Monday through Friday only.
+For further details, contact Joyce Giles at 707.280.5742, or Dave Smith at 707.649.8024.

-Capacity: 174, seated; 200 for wedding party on platform or other performers, such as a choral group.
+Capacity: 174, seated; 200 with wedding party on platform or other performers, such as a choral group or musicians.

 Each Christmas since 1996 the Foundation has presented a concert and sing-along at the Chapel; details are announced through the Museum Web site, well in advance of the event.